IBM-EPBL/IBM-Project-33204-1660215949/README.md

+# In all Delivarables, Team ID is mistakenly given as PNT2022TMID33204 instead of PNT2022TMID20421

 # IBM-Project-33204-1660215949

+# Team ID - PNT2022TMID20421

 AI-powered Nutrition Analyzer for Fitness Enthusiasts

 Food is essential for human life and has been the concern of many healthcare conventions.
 Nowadays new dietary assessment and nutrition analysis tools enable more opportunities to help people understand their daily eating habits, exploring nutrition patterns and maintain a healthy diet.
 Nutritional analysis is the process of determining the nutritional content of food.
 It is a vital part of analytical chemistry that provides information about the chemical composition, processing, quality control and contamination of food.